 - West Coast Swing: This swing is more specialized and better for more accomplished dancers.

-- A combination of both is best.
+- A combination of both private dance lessons and group dance classes is best.
 I recommend you start with private dance lessons to work get the foundation for the dances and to learn about lead/follow techniques and dance connection.

-- Group Classes: After a few lessons or even a month later start a class to practice what you are learning and to get some tips on technique and learn a few new patterns (see Review Dance Pattern Videos).
+- Group Classes: After a few lessons or even a month later start a class to practice what you are learning and to get some tips on technique and learn a few new patterns.

 (A Salsa Basic Step Dance Lesson Review Video)